 Quality Asphalt Paving Services

-The basic idea in building a road or parking area for all-weather use by vehicles is to prepare a suitable sub-grade or foundation, provide necessary drainage, and construct a pavement that will:
+The key to quality asphalt paving for a road or parking area for all-weather use is to prepare a suitable sub-grade or foundation, provide necessary drainage, and construct a pavement that will:

 - Have sufficient total thickness and internal strength to carry expected traffic loads,

-- Have adequate compaction to prevent the penetration or internal accumulation of moisture, and
+- Have adequate compaction to prevent the penetration and internal accumulation of moisture,

-The sub-grade ultimately carries all traffic loads, Therefore, the structural function of a pavement is to support a wheel load on the pavement surface and transfer and spread that load to the sub-grade without exceeding either the strength of the sub-grade or the internal strength of the pavement itself.
+The sub-grade ultimately carries all traffic loads, Therefore, the structural function of a pavement is to support a wheel load on the pavement surface and transfer and spread that load to the sub-grade without exceeding either the strength of the sub-grade or the internal strength of the pavement.